ShopBuilder/sb_jssdk_doc/docs/sdk/callbacks.md

 **Return** (obj)

 -**Return** should be of the following structure:
-*case 1)* I have my dom. so generate your dom and returned it directly.
+*case 1)* I can generate my dom and returned it directly.
 ```
 ret = {
   'data' : [